solidusio/solidus/guides/shipping.md

 * `shipped`: The shipment is on its way to the buyer.
 * `canceled`: When an order is cancelled, all of its shipments will also be cancelled.
 When this happens, all items in the shipment will be restocked.
 If an order is "resumed", then the shipment will also be resumed.

-Explaining each piece of the shipment world inside of Spree separately and how each piece fits together can be a cumbersome task.
+Explaining each piece of the shipment world inside of Solidus separately and how each piece fits together can be a cumbersome task.
 Fortunately, using a few simple examples makes it much easier to grasp.
 In that spirit, the examples are shown first in this guide.

+## Definitions, Design, & Functionality

+To properly leverage Solidus' shipping system's flexibility you must understand a few key concepts:

+* Stock Locations
+* Shipping Methods
+* Zones
+* Shipping Categories
+* Calculators (through Shipping Rates)

+### Stock Locations
+Stock locations represent physical storage locations from which stock is shipped.

+### Shipping Methods

+Shipping methods identify the actual services or carriers used to ship the product.
+For example:

+* UPS Ground
+* UPS One Day
+* FedEx 2Day
+* FedEx Overnight
+* DHL International

+Each shipping method is only applicable to a specific geographic **Zone**.
+For example, you wouldn't be able to get a package delivered internationally using a domestic-only shipping method.
+You can't ship from Dallas, USA to Rio de Janeiro, Brazil using UPS Ground (a US-only carrier).

+If you are using shipping categories, these can be used to qualify or disqualify a given shipping method.

+**Note**: *Shipping methods can have multiple shipping categories assigned to them.
+This allows the shipping methods available to an order to be determined by the shipping categories of the items in a shipment.*

+### Zones

+Zones serve as a mechanism for grouping geographic areas together into a single entity.
+You can read all about how to configure and use Zones in the [Zones Guide](addresses#zones).

+The Shipping Address entered during checkout will define the zone the customer is in and limit the Shipping Methods available to him.

+### Shipping Categories

+Shipping Categories are useful if you sell products whose shipping pricing vary depending on the type of product (TVs and Mugs, for instance) or the handling of the product (frigile or large).
+Shipping categories can be assigned when editing a product.

+**Note:** *For simple setups, where shipping for all products is priced the same (ie. T-shirt-only shop), all products would be assigned to the default shipping category for the store.*

+Some examples of Shipping Categories would be:

+* Light (for lightweight items like stickers)
+* Regular
+* Heavy (for items over a certain weight)

+Shipping Categories are created in the admin interface (Settings -> Shipping -> Shipping Categories) and then assigned to products (Products -> Edit).

+During checkout, the shipping categories of the products in your order will determine which calculator will be used to price its shipping for each Shipping Method.

+### Shipping Calculators

+A Calculator is the component responsible for calculating the shipping price for each available Shipping Method.

+Solidus ships with 5 default Calculators:

+* Flat percent
+* Flat rate (per order)
+* Flat rate per package item
+* Flexible rate per package item
+* Price sack

+Flexible rate is defined as a flat rate for the first product, plus a different flat rate for each additional product.

+You can define your own calculator if you have more complex needs.
+In that case, check out the Calculators Guide (*this guide has not yet been ported from Spree as of this edit*).

 ## Examples

 ### Simple Setup

-Consider you sell T-shirts to the US and Europe and ship from a single location, and you work with 2 deliverers:
+Consider you sell T-shirts to the US and Europe and ship from a single location, and you work with 2 carriers:

 * USPS Ground (to US)
 * FedEx (to EU)